 Since blockchain services are run using distributed resources, it can cost next to nothing to host and run a blockchain based project since the cost is shared equally between the users.
 It also makes it so that these services can’t be shut down or restricted in any way without great difficulty.

 This technology has many useful applications apart of digital currencies.
-The blockchain could also do a great deal of good in supply management, content hosting, data storage, and identity protection, remittance and more.
+The blockchain could also do a great deal in supply management, content hosting, data storage, and identity protection, remittance and more.

-Blockchain technologies at their core are a system used to record and manage data of any kind, financial or otherwise.
+Blockchain technologies at their core are a system used to record and manage data of any kind, financial or any other.
 While the idea behind the blockchain is very simple, it’s what a project or business does with those technologies that makes it so special.

-After finding a suitable partner, they start by implementing a process for the scanning of inventory at every stop in their supply chain including the factory, shipping ports and retail arrival with vendors.
+After finding a suitable partner, they start by implementing a process for inventory scanning at every stop in their supply chain including the factory, shipping ports and retail arrival with vendors.

 Every time an employee scans a code, that information is entered into the immutable ledger.
 This information can’t be edited later, making it great for accounting and auditing purposes.
 It also quickly reveals problems in the supply chain and highlights areas which can be improved.